a4lg/ffuzzy/ffuzzy/src/_docs/planned_changes.md

-Also, we will attempt to reduce memory footprint and if (and only if) we are sure that this is performant enough (considering the use cases), the compression ratio will be improved from ≒5/8 to ≒1/2(=4/8) (compared to both normalized and raw hashes).
+Also, we will attempt to reduce memory footprint and if (and only if) we are sure that this is performant enough (considering the use cases), the compression ratio will be improved from ≒5/8 to ≒1/2(=4/8) (with the exact same size as the one fuzzy hash, it will be able to represent both normalized and raw contents).

 ## MSRV